zdykstra/tmuxc/README.md

 * `reconnect` - Attempt to reconnect to the remote host and re-open windows if SSH drops.
 This is useful for laptops that are suspended frequently.
 * `closeas` - After opening all windows found on startup, tmuxc will exit.
 So-called one-shot mode.
 * `background` - Automatically background tmuxc on startup, reparenting to pid 1.
+* `blacklist` - An array of window titles that should be skipped when windows are created.
+* `skipnw` - Do not launch a new terminal when a new window is created in tmux.